Excel VBA InputBox

 You have created the InputBox to get the input from the user.
 However, where the output will get stored?
 We haven’t mentioned any location where the output can be stored.

-Let’s store the output we get from InputBox to excel cells by following below steps in VBA:
+Let’s store the output we get from InputBox to excel cells by following the below steps in VBA:

 - Declare a new variable ‘Name’ with type as ‘Variant’.
 This type of variable can take any value (numeric/string/logical etc.).